rhaiscript/book/src/engine/dsl.md

 Custom Operators
 ----------------

-On the other hand, some DSL scenarios require special operators that make sense only for that specific environment.
+Some DSL scenarios require special operators that make sense only for that specific environment.
 In such cases, it is possible to define [custom operators] in Rhai.

 ```rust,no_run
 let animal = "rabbit";